ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ## Washing walls before painting - why is it so important?

-Dirt on walls has a negative impact on the paint adhesiveness, therefore it is crucial to wash them before painting.
+**Dirt on walls has a negative impact on the paint adhesiveness**, therefore it is crucial to wash them before painting.
 It should become a routine when preparing before a room makeover.
 In some cases washing the walls is absolutely necessary if you want to achieve a long-lasting and really fresh results.

 ### When cleaning walls is necessary?

-It is advised especially, if there are greasy stains on the surface.
-It occurs most often in the kitchen, as the oil you use for cooking easily spreads onto the walls.
+It is advised especially, if there are **greasy stains** on the surface.
+It occurs most often in the kitchen, as the oil you use for cooking easily **spreads onto the walls**.
 Wall washing is also suggested before painting a children's room, as children like touching walls with their hands, which are not always clean.

 **Washing walls before painting prevents the paint from peeling off.** It should also be done, if you noticed the following substances on the walls: